Juliet-Simpson/Find-A-Bible-Quote/README.md

  * A user no longer wants to use the app and wishes to delete the quotes they have added.
-    * User's quotes can be delted from My Quotes page using the trash icon button next to the quote which raises the confirm delete modal.
+    * User's quotes can be deleted from My Quotes page using the trash icon button next to the quote which raises the confirm delete modal.

 ![User Story 14.1](static/assets/images/readme/userstories/us16.png "User Story 14 Screen shot 1")